 Again, a great CTA isn’t about “tricking” the audience into doing something.
 Rather, it’s about offering what they want — which all of these call to action examples get right.

 YouTube has been promoting their Premium subscription, and for quite some time now, this has been their pop-up.

 Given that they haven’t changed it in a while, it’s safe to assume that it’s converting really well.

-The reason why it’s likely converting so well is that it’s a very simple offer (you won’t see ads), and the CTA again uses reverse psychology.
+The reason why it’s likely converting so well is that it’s a very simple offer: you won’t see ads.
+The CTA again uses reverse psychology.

 The button to skip the trial makes the customer feel pain (leaving something free on the table), whereas the button to continue offers the same sense of relief (gaining something for free).

-While this CTA may not be like the others on the list, I thought it was pretty creative and decided to add it.
+While this CTA may not be like the others on the list, I thought it was pretty creative.

 When you land on the Starbucks website, you have to accept their cookies.
 However, once you click accept, this clever pop-up appears.

 It’s also quite helpful, as it allows visitors who want to order online to get to the order process quickly.